TomRaaff/tr-utilities-lib/docs/Creating-type-safe-events.md

 event to have a payload of type Customer.

 The BookstoreEvents type simply takes the keys of the EventDefinition.
 So, in this case, the type of BookstoreEvents is equal to `'CUSTOMER_CREATED' | 'ORDER_CREATED'`.
-But with an extra benefit: if we want to add new events, we'd only have to expand our EventsDefinition type.
+But with an extra benefit: if we want to add new events, we only have to expand our EventsDefinition type.

 ### Publish function